yurit04/Self-Driving-Car-LaneLines-P1/README.md

 ### 1. Description of the pipeline and the *draw_lines()* function.

-My pipeline consisted of the following steps.
+My image processing pipeline consists of the following steps.
 * Convert images to gray scale using *grayscale()* helper function.
 * Apply Gaussian smoothing via *gaussian_blur()* function to smooth out the noise.
 * Apply Canny edge detection algorithm to identify objects/lane edges on an image.